NichKHu/NichKHu/README.md

         <h4 align="center">Booking App for Cabins/Cottages</h4>
         <img src="vancouver-cabins-gh.gif">
         <h5 align="center">React, JSX, HTML5, CSS3</h5>
-        <p>A booking application was created for a niche industry specializing in cabins and cottages.
+        <p>A booking application created for a niche industry specializing in cabins and cottages.
 The website is SEO-optimized and focuses on quality of the               listing rather than the quantity.
 MERN authentication is added for user profiles and logins.</p>
       </div>
     </td>
   </tr>